urbanjost/prep/demos/color_wheel.md

-A sample file showing a markdown file containing prep(1) Fortran file that can be extracted by using "fpm -type md ....". _TOTALLY EXPERIMENTAL__ -- not yet a supported feature.
+A sample file showing a markdown file containing Fortran that can be extracted by using "fpm -type md ....". _TOTALLY EXPERIMENTAL__ -- not yet a supported feature.

 ![color_wheel](color_wheel.1.gif)